phoenixpereira/statify/README.md

 # Statify

 Statify is a website to visualise your Spotify Stats.
-Created by [Phoenix](https://github.com/phoenixpereira) and [Christian](https://github.com/ChristianDianos) for the 2024 UniSA Open Source Community Code Jam.
+Created by [Phoenix Pereira](https://github.com/phoenixpereira) and [Christian Dianos](https://github.com/ChristianDianos) for the 2024 UniSA Open Source Community Code Jam.

 ## Getting Started